- New Zealand’s scenery

 Day 1 UK-Auckland

-After taking Saga's included UK door-to-door travel service to the airport, depart in the evening and fly to Auckland, arriving on the morning of day three.
+After taking your included VIP door-to-door travel service to the airport, depart in the evening and fly to Auckland, arriving on the morning of day three.

 Day 3 Auckland

-You’ll be met at the airport and taken to the locally rated 4-star Rydges Auckland Hotel for a two-night stay.
+Transfer to the 4-star Rydges Auckland Hotel (4Q) for a two-night stay.
 Enjoy the rest of the day at leisure in New Zealand’s largest city, situated in the topmost portion of the North Island.
 This cosmopolitan city, home to world renowned chefs and fashion designers, is a hot spot for shopping and dining.
 Among its highlights are the Kelly Tarlton’s Sea Life Aquarium and the famous Sky Tower.

 The Rydges Auckland Hotel is situated in the city centre close to Queen Street and Viaduct Harbour and has a restaurant serving local dishes, a coffee bar, a bar and lounge, and fitness facilities.
 All 267 air-conditioned rooms have a television, telephone, hairdryer, minibar (extra charge) refrigerator, iron and ironing board, safety deposit box and complimentary Wi-Fi.
 Spend the rest of the day at leisure, relaxing in your new surroundings.